Lenape: Languages

-The Lenape languages used to be exclusively a spoken language.
-However, in 2002, the Delaware Tribe of Indians received grant money to fund The Lenape Talking Dictionary, preserving and digitizing the Southern Unami dialect.
+The Lenape languages were once exclusively spoken languages.
+In 2002, the Delaware Tribe of Indians received grant money to fund The Lenape Talking Dictionary, preserving and digitizing the Southern Unami dialect.

-Shelley DePaul of the Lenape Nation of Pennsylvania has researched the language and created classes with Theodore Fernald at Swarthmore College.
-Research shows that voluntary, locally based language practice and learning is key to restoring and maintaining a fading language.
-DePaul's approach focuses on a "living language" philosophy.

 Society

 Clans and kinship systems

-At the time of European contact, a Lenape person would have identified primarily with his or her immediate family and clan, friends, and/or village unit; then with surrounding and familiar village units.
-Next with more distant neighbors who spoke the same dialect; and ultimately, with all those in the surrounding area who spoke mutually comprehensible languages, including the Nanticoke people, who lived to their south and west in present western Delaware and eastern Maryland, and the Munsee, who lived to their north.
-Among many Algonquian peoples along the East Coast, the Lenape were considered the "grandfathers" from whom other Algonquian-speaking peoples originated.
+At the time of European settlement in North America, a Lenape would have identified primarily with their immediate family and clan, friends, and village unit and, after that, with surrounding and familiar village units followed by more distant neighbors who spoke the same dialect, and finally, with those in the surrounding area who spoke mutually comprehensible languages, including the Nanticoke people who lived to their south and west in present western Delaware and eastern Maryland.

-The Lenape had three clans at the end of the 17th century, each of which historically had twelve sub-clans:
+Among many Algonquian peoples along the East Coast, the Lenape were considered the grandfathers from whom other Algonquian-speaking peoples originated.